On a certified VMS-Smagorinsky Reduced Basis model with LPS pressure stabilisation: Numerical Results

 \section{Numerical Results}

 In this section, we present some numerical results to test the LPS pressure stabilisation for the Smagorinsky reduced basis model.
 We consider the lid-driven cavity problem for two different finite element discretisations.
 To let this problem fit into the preceding theory we consider a lifting $\uk_D \in [H^1(\Omega)]^2$ of the non-homogeneous boundary conditions, and search for the solution as $\uk=\uk_0+\uk_D$, where the new unknown $\uk_0$ satisfies homogeneous Dirichlet boundary conditions.
 The change in the convection term makes it appear a linear term with the structure $\uk_D\nabla \cdot \uk_0 + \uk_0\nabla \cdot \uk_D$, the remaining operator terms in the Smagorinsky model have the same structure.
 An involved, but straightforward, extension of the preceding analysis, proves that it also applies to this situation whenever $\uk_D$ is small enough with respect to the viscosity coefficient.
-We have preferred not to include all this analysis for brevity.
-In our tests we use as $\uk_D \in [H^1(\Omega)]^2$ the standard boundary condition on the cavity lid $\uk=(1,0)$, extended by zero to the remaining of $\partial \Omega$.
+We have preferred not to include all this analysis for brevity. \black{In our numerical tests we use as $\uk_D$ a lift belonging to $[H^1(\Omega)]^2$ of a smoothing of the piecewise constant Dirichlet bounday condition given by